Jul 16, 2024 • 10 min read

 Here at Zaya Care, we can match you with POTS nutritionists that are covered by your insurance.
 You can browse our network of POTS nutritionists and filter by things like visit type, languages spoken, insurance accepted, and more to find your fit.

-Other lifestyle changes that can help with POTS
+Other lifestyle changes that can help

 Most people with POTS need a combination of diet changes, medication, and lifestyle changes to reduce their symptoms.
 Individual responses to lifestyle changes may vary, so it is important to speak with your doctor before making any changes.
 Below is a list of common lifestyle changes that may be beneficial to someone trying to manage POTS symptoms.